dafer45/TBTK/doc/Tutorials.md

 	);
 ```
 to convert the input parameter *B* from units of Tesla to the current natural units.
-The resulting variable *T_N* can then be safetly passed to other TBTK functions that expects a magnetic field or be multiplied with other parameters specified in natural units.
+The resulting variable *T_N* can then be safely passed to other TBTK functions that expects a magnetic field or be multiplied with other parameters specified in natural units.
 The letters *DtN* at the end of the function name should be read 'derived to natural'.
 The last new line similarly requests the Bohr magneton on natural units, where the *N* at the end of the function name stands for *natural*.